The Type Of Person Most Likely To Hurt Other People (Without Meaning To)

 In childhood, avoidants had to learn how to meet their own needs because no one else was consistently satisfying them.
 This might have come from a parent who was also avoidant, had a sickness that prevented early bonding, engaged in substance abuse, suffered from extreme grief, worked long hours, or was emotionally unavailable.

-In adult relationships, avoidance can express itself in a variety of ways.
+In adult relationships, avoidance can express itself in a variety of ways:

 • Fear of intimacy

-• Chronic dating or sex partners
+• Chronic romantic partners

 • Difficulty with commitment